angelabassa/csv-conf-v3/README.md

 # Corporate Data Science
-This talk was presented at csv,conf,v3 on May 2, 2017 in Portland OR, and at ODSCEast on May 5, 2017 in Boston, MA.
+This talk was presented at csv,conf,v3 (https://csvconf.com/) on May 2, 2017 in Portland OR, and at ODSC-East (https://www.odsc.com/boston) on May 5, 2017 in Boston, MA.

 ## Abstract